n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Chargebee/README.md

 ---
-permalink: /nodes/n8n-nodes-base.chargebee
 description: Learn how to use the Chargebee node in n8n
 ---

 # Chargebee

 [Chargebee](https://www.chargebee.com/) is a billing platform for subscription based SaaS and eCommerce businesses.
 Chargebee integrates with payment gateways to let you automate recurring payment collection along with invoicing, taxes, accounting, email notifications, SaaS Metrics and customer management.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Chargebee/README.md).